For The Honor Of Their Fathers

 An entire generation of FBI Agents is gone.
 So is the evil they pursued.
 Their biographies are diverse.
 From immigrants to those U.S. born; from lawyers to accountants, former Texas Rangers, or Oklahoma and surrounding lawmen; sports legends, boxers, and veterans of the Great War.
 Scientists, technicians and more...

-For decades, these G-men and their police and detective counterparts have been denied their stories and their records; long forgotten and hardly mentioned except to play second place to our own obsessions with the killers they pursued.
-Not many will know the names of the men who left their homes and families in pursuit of those who wreaked havoc on the weak and defenseless of American society.
+For decades, these G-men and their police and detective counterparts have been long forgotten and hardly mentioned except at times to play second place to our own obsessions with the killers they pursued.
+Today, not many will know the names of the men who left their homes and families in pursuit of those who wreaked havoc on the weak and defenseless of American society.
 Under perhaps the worst of conditions, FBI men and local law enforcement counterparts at times who risked their lives daily and who were the real heroes of America's "lawless years."
-An era of straw hats and tommy guns, dusty midwest roads and wooden shacks, rented rooms, and running boards.
+An era of straw hats and tommy guns, dusty midwest roads, wooden shacks, rented rooms, and running boards.

 FBI Agent James J. Metcalfe of the 30s left us with their vision when he wrote "Portraits; We Were The G-Men."
 "We helped the Bureau grow, we suffered heartaches and we lost the lives of several men.
 But surely everyone of us would do that job again.
 Because today the FBI is worthy of its name and we are proud and happy that we helped create its fame."

-This website is a tribute to the many FBI Agents of the '30s now long "disremembered," their police counterparts and a very young Bureau they were so proud of.
+This website is a tribute to the many FBI Agents of the '30s now long "disremembered," their police counterparts and a very young FBI they were so proud of.
 It is now their official recorded accounts in file of what happened - sometimes distorted by many over the decades.
-It's their photos left behind; their letters, diaries and memoirs that tell us the real stories that very few have heard.
+It's their photos left behind; their letters, diaries and memoirs that tell us the stories and the sacrifices very few have heard.

 .........For their survivors, this site is for the honor of their fathers...